 What is Drip and why would you choose it?
 Well, it’s an (ECRM) e-commerce Customer Relationship Management platform that gathers and organizes customer data, and enables e-commerce retailers to use that curated data to create personalized omnichannel customer journeys at scale.
-Yup, that’s what it’s about, now let’s jump to cons and pros.
+Yup, that’s what it makes it one of the best Klaviyo alternatives, now let’s jump to cons and pros.

 Pros of choosing Drip:

 Knock-your-socks-off automation - You’ll have some pretty sweet automation options if you choose Drip.
 Email campaigns, If-this-then-that rules, and workflows can be created to automatically move users along simple and unique adventures that adapt to what they actually do.
 Pretty cool, eh?

 But wait, there’s more - rules and workflows can be as detailed and flexible as your business needs.
 It also allows you to set goals inside of workflows in order to control the ultimate customer experience.

 A point-and-click visual email developer- Drip gives you complete control of how your emails look and feel.
 Email sections are pretty easy to customize or organize, you can upload images in a jiffy, and what's more, you can even add GIFs!
 Nice!
 In case creating a visual email isn’t your jam, no worries at all, there’s a text/HTML builder on board, too.

 Way too much personalization.
 They really do understand that each customer is different from the next, and that’s truuuly amazing.
 I just love how marketing with heart is at the very core of their platform, but in case you’re looking to send tinny generic and cold messages that don’t leave an impression on your potential customers, then you most definitely won’t find their on-point personalization features appealing.
 It’s not really a con, but hey, we had to pick something.